jwodder/doapi/api.md

   making such requests seems to always result in a 404.
 - The "locked" field of floating IP objects is not documented (though it does appear in the examples).
+- The `region` field of action objects is stated to be a nullable string, but it is actually an object.

 # Unanswered questions about the API